 Jacob Macleod grew up in Illinois, in a family of biologists, and studied biology briefly at the University of Missouri.
 He is a member of the Cities of Light Program and expresses his love for the natural world in his involvement with landscaping, natural farming, and permaculture projects here at Ananda Laurelwood.
 He completed a permaculture design course in 2011 and since then has been leading our Practicing Permaculture Group which meets most Saturdays from 2-5pm.
 Jacob can be reached by email at email@example.com.

 Sharon Kelly grew up in California and studied botany at the University of Maine.
-She is an arborist, has experience working with urban forestry projects, is a current member of the Cities of Light Program at Laurelwood, and co-leads our Practicing Permaculture Group which meets most Saturdays from 2-5pm.
+She has worked professionally as an arborist, estate gardener and director of programs and projects for multiple urban forestry organizations.
+Sharon is a current member of the leadership in the Cities of Light Program at Laurelwood and co-leads our Practicing Permaculture Group which meets most Saturdays from 2-5pm.
 Sharon can be reached by email at firstname.lastname@example.org.